 - Thinking you can do it all yourself.
 I know, this one sounds very self-important, but a lawyer really is useful when you want to write a will.
 If you want to make sure you do what you intend to do, hiring a lawyer is definitely the way to go.

-Parker Counsel Legal Services consults with special needs families in Austin Texas, Dallas Texas, Western Mass, the New Hampshire Seacoast, and Northern New Jersey.
+Parker Counsel Legal Services consults with special needs families in Austin Texas, Western Mass, the New Hampshire Seacoast, and Northern New Jersey.
 Special needs trusts, guardianship, and more.
 Give us a call and tell us about your family situation for some guidance on how best to plan a safe, secure future for your child.
 833-RED-BOOT (833-733-2668)